mightyjens/mightyjens.github.io/content/posts/2024/paperless-postgres-encoding-error.md

 (!)
 You might need to create a new database template according to this accepted solution on <a href="https://stackoverflow.com/questions/16736891/pgerror-error-new-encoding-utf8-is-incompatible" target="_blank">stack overflow</a> if you face the error *"Use the same encoding as in the template database, or use template0 as template"*.

-3. Rename the old database and replace it with the new one…
+3. Rename the old database and replace it with the new one:

 ``` sql
 ALTER DATABASE paperlessdb RENAME TO paperlessdb_old;